Hello. I'm Fabien Petit.

 2024 Junior Research Day — Spring Paris Meeting

-co-organized with Elodie Andrieu, Olimpia Cutinelli-Rendina and Meng Yu Ngov | Collège de France | Call for Papers
+co-organized with Elodie Andrieu, Olimpia Cutinelli-Rendina and Meng Yu Ngov | Collège de France | Program

 2023 Junior Research Day — Autumn London Meeting